rich-junwang/rich-junwang.github.io/content/posts/tech/large_scale_pretraining/index.md

 #### Batch Size
 Research [5] shows that there is a critical batch size in pretraining.
 When training batch size exceeds critical batch size, model performance starts to degrade.
 Critical batch size is independent of model size and is related to loss.

 Generally small batch size leads to better validation loss when training with the same number of tokens as more random movement of gradient explores more of loss landscape.
-Often times, small batch size gives better genelization performance as well as pointed out in [27].
+Often times, small batch size gives better generalization performance as well as pointed out in [27].
 The reason given from the paper is that smaller batch size usually converges to flat minimum as oppose to sharp minimum.
 Intuitively, this is related to graident update in each step is small for large batch size training.
 <p align="center">
     <img alt="flat sharp minimum" src="images/flat_sharp_minimum.png" width="80%" height=auto/>
     <br>